RNyagah/FIRST-WEBSITE/README.md

 ### About me

-I am a lover of life and an avid traveller, i love nature, mountains and life.
+Am a Highly competent and organized Customer service consultant with over 10 years experience, i am a lover of mountains and solo travel, currently having summitted Mt Kenya and most recently Mt kilimanjaro.

+I am passionate in learning about new technologies that would revolutionalize and positively disrupt and improve our daily life experiences.

 ### Background

-I am an Information systems graduate, and  currently a customer care consultant with over  10 years experience.
+I am an Information systems graduate from the Kenya School of monetary studies.
-My interests in programming stem from wanting to leverage on technology and improve on daily life.
+My interests in programming stem from wanting to leverage on technology and improve on daily life,  by creating simple, sustainable applications to solve everyday problems.

 ### Interests
 Hiking

 Solo travel